Customers Also Bought

 - UNSPSC Code: 42291802.

-Sizing the Cunningham Clamp is by penis shaft circumference, not length.
+Product Sizing is by penis shaft circumference, not length.
 Three sizes are available--large, regular or juvenile.
-Most men use the regular size clamp.
-Below is a guide to help you to select the best size clamp to meet your needs.
+Most men use the size 2.
+Below is a guide to help you to select the best clamp size to meet your needs.

 - Step 1: measure the circumference of your penis with a tape measure.

-- Step 2: select the clamp that best meets your circumference measurement.
+- Step 2: select the size that best meets your circumference measurement.

 - If your circumference measurement is 3 inches or more, select the large clamp.